Knowledge base

 Purchasing a kDrive subscription via the iOS app

-It is indeed possible to subscribe to a kDrive Solo or Team subscription directly from the iOS app via the Apple App Store.
+You can indeed subscribe to a Solo or Team kDrive subscription directly from the iOS app via the Apple App Store.

 This feature comes with changes in the management of your subscription and billing for this product.